 High-earners not covered by health insurance for private patient hospitals have an additional surcharge of up to 1.5%.
 Therefore, it is important that employers and foreign nationals working in Australia carefully choose a health fund which provides good coverage but also qualifies them for the exemption from the Medicare levy surcharge.
 Some policies offer full coverage but do not exempt the policyholder and their family members from the surcharge.

 Superannuation is a government arrangement to encourage people to accumulate funds to provide them with an income stream when they retire.
 There is no requirement for companies to register for Superannuation.
 However, a company is required to have a default superannuation fund that is "My Super" (low cost) fund.
 Such a fund needs to comply with a regulated set of features, including:

 The selected fund may require the employer to register if it is an employer-based superannuation fund.
 However, the existing trend is for employees to individually sign up as a member of funds rather than employers to have to register.
-The current rate of Superannuation contribution is 10% payable by the employer, and employees are encouraged to supplement the superannuation contributions with voluntary contributions.
+The current rate of Superannuation contribution (as of July 1st, 2022) is 10,5% payable by the employer, and employees are encouraged to supplement the superannuation contributions with voluntary contributions.

 Employees have a right to choose their superannuation fund and have hundreds of options.
 They can also use their self-managed superannuation fund.
 The only requirement is that the Australian Government records them as complying superannuation funds and listed in the Super Fund Lookup.

 Employers must cover employees with workers' compensation insurance to protect workers if they suffer a work-related injury or disease.
 Coverage must be purchased for every state and territory where the employer has workers.
 Premiums are usually a percentage of the employee's pay and are based on factors such as industry, claim history, and remuneration.